roman-milk/roman-milk.github.io/out-of-thin-air.md

  As I was getting out of the car both guys were still trying to get my phone number and to commit to another meeting.
 There wasn't a chance in hell that I would see them again, but I wanted them to keep their mouths shut so I told them that as long as Harry never found out what we had done I'd think about it and get back to them.
 I kissed them both goodnight and went into the house.
 I showered and douched and then went to bed.

  I was sound asleep when Harry got home so I don't know what time it was.
 I won't go into all the bullshit that took place the next morning other than to say that it was two weeks before Harry got a piece of my pussy again.
-Report_Story #2